6 Muddler Alternatives: What To Use When You Don’t Have A Muddler?

 A wooden spoon is probably the most available alternative at home for a muddler.
 Be sure it is well-cleaned without traces of oil and strong odors from spices like curry.

-With the tip of the handle, gently press the mint leaves to the bottom of the glass if your spoon has a slightly rounded or flat tip.
-If the tip is too narrow, you can press the mint leaves on the side of the glass using the tip of the handle of the wooden spoon.
+With the tip of the handle, gently press the mint leaves to the bottom of the glass if your spoon has a slightly rounded or flat end.
+If the tip is too narrow, you can press the mint leaves on the glass side using the tip of the wooden spoon’s handle.

-Use the handle - the part that you hold when using it with your mortar - so any traces of spices will not be mixed with the cocktail.
+Use the handle - the part you hold when using it with your mortar - so any spices’ traces will not be mixed with the cocktail.
 If you are a bit wary of using it, use disposable plastic gloves so your hands will not be in contact with any spice on the head of the pestle.

-If you’re into making sauerkraut or pickles, you probably have a pickling tamper (upper) in your kitchen.
-A pastry tamper (lower) is also a good choice.
-When using a sauerkraut tamper, use the handle so the flavors of the sauerkraut or pickles will not be in the cocktail.
+Using a sauerkraut tamper, use the handle so the sauerkraut or pickles’ flavors will not be in the cocktail.
 When using a pastry tamper, remove all traces of oil, shorteners, or flour.

 Another good alternative for a muddler is the handle of a wooden meat pounder.
-As with the other kitchen tools, it is important to keep it clean from all traces of oil, meat, or foul odors.
+As with the other kitchen tools, it is essential to keep it clean from all traces of oil, meat, or foul odors.

-Check out our monthly free samples or sign up to our free VIP club to avail of our exclusive rebate program.
-No credit cards required.
+Check out our monthly free samples or sign up for our free VIP club to avail of our exclusive rebate program.
+No credit cards are required.
 No need to purchase anything.
 We just want to say thank you.